RevSheller

 Bridge Agent (VPN Networks)

-For targets on isolated networks (HackTheBox, TryHackMe, Offshore labs) that can't reach revsheller.com, the rsh-bridge binary runs on your VPN-connected machine and relays TCP connections to RevSheller via WebSocket.
+For targets on isolated networks (HackTheBox, TryHackMe, Offshore labs) that can't reach revsheller.com, a bridge runs on your VPN-connected machine and relays TCP connections to RevSheller via WebSocket.
 Pro Plus only.

 # Architecture: